Embroidery of India: The Symbols, Motifs, and Colors

 The Indian embroidery has been considered as richest in design and most varied in stitches, with a striking color combination and an elaborate range of motifs.

 It is a feminine vocation, in so far it does not require physical strength, but an artistic skill and sensibility.

-The embroidery has been a personal as well as social preoccupation for women especially for women who live sheltered lives cut off from social activities outside their homes.
+The embroidery has been a personal as well as a social preoccupation for women especially for women who live sheltered lives cut off from social activities outside their homes.
 Hence embroidery has been a suitable form of self-expression as well as diversion.
 It is an integral part of women’s life expressing her beliefs and underlining her close inter-relationship between the Indian folk women and her environment.

 Colors in Embroidery

-According to Hindu tradition, where colors are divided into Tamsic or that which arouses passions and Satvik or that which purify the soul and remove all desires.
+According to Hindu tradition, where colors are divided into Tamasic or that which arouses passions and Satvik or that which purify the soul and remove all desires.
 The dark colors are used to convey negative ideas, while light colors denote the positive feelings.
 The colors mostly used in folk embroidery are red, yellow, green, white, blue and black.

 Yellow is the color that gives most light.
 The golden yellow suggests radiance, being the color of the sun.
-It is symbolic of supreme wisdom, enlightenment and divinity and is commonly combined with red color.
+It is symbolic of supreme wisdom, enlightenment, and divinity and is commonly combined with red color.

 Blue is a passive color in contrast to red and it causes introversion as it is a contractive color.
-The blue shade is regarded as a symbol of vastness, infinity and depth.
+The blue shade is regarded as a symbol of vastness, infinity, and depth.
 That is why lord Krishna and lord Shiva or the Nilkhantha are always depicted in blue color.